bencheeorg/benchee/README.md

 This is a take on the _functional transformation_ of data applied to benchmarks here:

-1. Configurationure the benchmarking suite to be run
+1. Configure the benchmarking suite to be run
+2. Gather System data
-2. Define the functions to be benchmarked
+3. Define the functions to be benchmarked
-3. Run n benchmarks with the given configuration gathering raw run times per function
+4. Run n benchmarks with the given configuration gathering raw run times per function
-4. Generate statistics based on the raw run times
+5. Generate statistics based on the raw run times
-5. Format the statistics in a suitable way
+6. Format the statistics in a suitable way
-6. Output the formatted statistics
+7. Output the formatted statistics

 This is also part of the **official API** and allows for more **fine grained control**.
-(It's also what Benchee does internally when you use `Benchee.run/2`).
+(It's also what benchee does internally when you use `Benchee.run/2`).

 Do you just want to have all the raw run times?
 Just work with the result of `Benchee.measure/1`!
 Just want to have the calculated statistics and use your own formatting?
 Grab the result of `Benchee.statistics/1`!
 Or, maybe you want to write to a file or send an HTTP post to some online service?
 Just use the `Benchee.Formatters.Console.format/1` and then send the result where you want.